-Saratoga Partnership has its origins in 1958, the year Lawrence and Elsbeth Richter, along with their three sons, bought the home farm.
+In 1958, Lawrence and Elsbeth Richter, along with their three sons, bought the home farm.
+But getting there wasn't easy.

-The first day had good weather and Dad made it to Britt, IA in late evening.
+The first day brought good weather and Dad made it to Britt, Iowa, in late evening.
 He recalled waking up at 2:00 am to the howl of strong winds.
-At dusk, he arrived in Osage and completed the last 30 miles in darkness and cold.
+At dusk, he arrived in Osage and completed the last 30 miles in darkness and frigid cold.

 I have always marveled at that trip.
-The WD-45 had a top speed of about 10mph!
-He towed two wooden box wagons with no reflectors, let alone flashing lights.
+The WD-45 had a top speed of about 10mph.
+And the two wooden box wagons had no reflectors, let alone flashing lights.

 I also wonder what his thoughts were along the trip.
 He was moving his family across the state, away from friends and family to an unknown area where he would be truly on his own.